 Skip to Content

 Are 47% of Cruisers Making a Mistake?
-I Upgraded to a Balcony to Find Out
+I Upgraded to a Balcony On Anthem Of The Seas To Find Out

-Some modern cruise ships have over 30 different cabin types though and usually, you’ll find me cruising in the cheapest inside cabin.
+Some modern cruise ships have over 30 different cabin types.
+Usually, you’ll find me cruising in the cheapest inside cabin because I love the value they offer.

 Why Did I Book a Balcony?

-I recently took a Royal Caribbean cruise where I decided to book myself a balcony.
+I recently took a Royal Caribbean cruise, and I decided to book a balcony for myself.

-75% of the cabins on the ship that I was sailing on had balconies and as I was cruising to Norway, which is one of the most picturesque places in the world, I decided to take the risk and hoped that it would be worth the extra cost.
+75% of the cabins on the ship I was sailing on had balconies, and as I was cruising to Norway, one of the most picturesque places in the world, I decided to take the risk and hoped that it would be worth the extra cost.

 anthem of the seas in norway

-A lot of people book balcony cabins because they feel like they need the outside space and the fresh air but I definitely don’t need that.
+Many people book balcony cabins because they feel like they need the outside space and the fresh air, but I definitely don’t need that.

 I Was Planning to Book Another Cruise After This One…

-I was planning on booking another cruise after this one but I waited to see how this cabin experience went, before deciding if I was a balcony convert or happy to go back inside.
+I was planning on booking another cruise after this one, but I waited to see how this cabin experience went before deciding whether I was a balcony convert – or happy to return to an inside cabin.

 I Book a Guaranteed Cabin

-I booked a guaranteed balcony cabin and that meant that I didn’t get to pick the balcony cabin location.
+I booked a guaranteed balcony cabin, which meant that I could not pick the cabin’s location.

-There are 16 decks on Anthem of the Seas which was the ship I was sailing on and I could have had a cabin away from deck 3 to deck 13.
+There are sixteen decks on Anthem of the Seas, the ship I was sailing on.
+I could have had a cabin any where from deck 3 to deck 13.

-I was hoping that I would have a cabin on a middle deck because I try to use the stairs wherever I can and walking up 13 flights of stairs from deck 3 to deck 16 didn’t seem appealing.
+I was hoping that I would have a cabin on a middle deck.
+I try to use the stairs wherever I can and walking up 13 flights of stairs from deck 3 to deck 16 didn’t seem appealing.

 I didn’t really mind where my cabin was in terms of front, back or middle.